 Contact Tracing is Time and Resource Intensive

-Contract tracing involves a tremendous amount of manpower to consistently monitor and re-monitor the progress of the infection’s spread, even with the help of remarkable computing power.
+Contract tracing involves a tremendous amount of manpower to consistently monitor and re-monitor the progress of the infection’s spread.
+Even with the help of remarkable computing power.
 When you consider the number of resources needed to support those individuals while self-quarantining, who are being monitored through contact tracing initiatives, the need rises to a critical level.

 Additionally, COVID-19 is a relatively new virus with yet-to-be-discovered infectiousness and new and unusual symptoms manifesting often.
 Some studies suggest that the virus may travel further in the air than previously thought.
+Therefore, the government must implement contact tracing guidelines specific to this virus.

 The bottom-line – Stay cautious and heed the advice of medical experts.
 If you have the time, the aptitude, and the desire, join the fight in stopping the spread of COVID-19 by becoming a contact tracer.